Murder of Arthur Collins

-Arthur F. Collins (1937 – October 9, 1965) was a 28-year-old man who was murdered in a New York City subway after defending two women being assaulted by an intoxicated man.
-Collins's wife soon obtained employment, but in order to work, she had to send their daughter to live with relatives in Europe.
+Arthur F. Collins (1937 – October 9, 1965) was a 28-year-old man who was murdered in a New York City subway after defending two women who were being assaulted by an intoxicated man.
+Soon after his murder, his wife obtained employment, but in order to work, she had to send their infant daughter to live with her relatives in Europe.
 Less than two months after Collins's wife was widowed, public outcry resulted in New York City Mayor Wagner signing a "good Samaritan" bill into law.
 In August 1966, New York State Governor Nelson Rockefeller signed into law a bill that would provide state compensation to eligible crime victims.
-Rockefeller said this law was the result of the murder of Collins.
-This law transitioned to the formation of the New York State Office of Victims Services, an agency that provides compensation to all innocent victims of all crimes.
+Rockefeller stated that the law was a direct response to Collins's murder.
+This legislation led to the establishment of New York State Office of Victims Services, an agency dedicated to providing compensation to all innocent victims of all crimes.